Fabian Dawkins

-Fabian Dawkins (born 7 February 1981 in Duncans, Trelawny Parish) is a Jamaican former footballer.
+Fabian Dawkins (born 7 February 1981) is a Jamaican former footballer.

 Club career

 Dawkins grew up in August Town, St. Andrew and attended Jamaica College.
 Nicknamed 'Renaldo', the attacking midfielder started his career at Village United F.C. in the Jamaica National Premier League, where he became their leading goalscorer for three seasons running.
 He then moved abroad with former Village teammate Shane Crawford to play two seasons for the Atlanta Silverbacks.
 He later joined the Montreal Impact in the USL First Division, where he was later traded in January 2007 with Jason McLaughlin for forward Mauricio Salles and Daniel Antoniuk.
 In 2007, he was loaned to the Impact's farm team the Trois-Rivières Attak of the Canadian Soccer League.
 He made his debut for the club on 3 June 2007 in a match against Portuguese Supra, which resulted in the club's first home victory by a score 4–2.
 In between the USL 1st division season, he went back to Jamaica to form a prolific strike partnerships with Newton Sterling and Teafore Bennett at Village United.